mlandis/graphical_model_magnets/README.md

 Drawing PGMs is a joyful experience for me, whether by hand or using graphing software like [TikZ](https://sourceforge.net/projects/pgf/).
 But as model complexity grows, so does the model's graphical representation.
 On particularly uninhibited days, building PGMs without proper urban planning results in a graph that longer fits on the board, becomes lopsided, etc. Redistributing the layout of nodes and edges generally means erasing and redrawing large portions of your graph -- perhaps multiple times, depending on how patient you are when brainstorming.

 I've taught at the [Molecular Evolution Workshop](https://molevol.mbl.edu/index.php/Main_Page) in Woods Hole for the past few years.
 With others, I teach portions of the [Bayesian phylogenetics](https://revbayes.github.io/workshops/woodshole2018.html) unit, where I introduce concepts in phylogenetic model building using RevBayes as a platform.
 My presentation normally relies on either static premade images or handdrawn board work.
 While imagining more effective ways to present the material, magnets came to mind -- magnets where you could write on their surface and rearrange them in whatever way the group's curiosity might take us.
 I thought magnets like this might be available online, but my searches came up empty.
 So the only thing to do was to make some myself!

+The magnets made for a fantastic teaching aid -- e.g. "Who'll volunteer to build the graphical model that specifies such-and-such list of equations?
+How many random variables do you have?
+How many edges are needed?
+What if you treated U as a function of L + \sigma^2 instead of as a constant value?
+What if you set \sigma to be Gamma-distributed?"

 I'm more than pleased with how the graphical model magnets turned out.
 Not bad for the first try!
 And the students and teachers at the workshop seemed to enjoy them, too.